Wyko/essential_deathworlders/content/books/good-training-champions-pt-i/2-tooth-claw.md

 Genshi stirred from his reverie.
 "This ‘tea’ is one of your mild drugs, is it not?"

 "Indeed, and it is what powers His Majesty’s armed forces to glory and victory.
 The Americans prefer coffee.
-A perfectly civilized drink…"
+A perfectly civilized drink..."

 "I see," chittered Genshi.
 "I have heard of this ‘conflict’ as well.
 I’ve likened it to some of our inter-Clan rivalries."
 He tilted his head, "Is this ‘tea’ safe to drink?"

 Knight glanced at Powell, who nodded.
 "It is.
 Large doses should be avoided, but a cuppa won’t hurt too much."

-"…too much?"
+"...too much?"

 Knight chuckled paternally.
 "Caffeine can be a powerful stimulant.
 Best to take it easy and learn your tolerance.
 Regaari, for example, is as good as a Human."